Should I Refinance My Mortgage? How to Decide in 2026

 If your home value has increased significantly since you bought it, you may have more equity than you think.
 You can estimate your current position using the Home Equity Calculator or check recent comparable sales in your area.

-If you have less than 20% equity, refinancing is still possible with FHA or VA loans, but you will pay higher rates and mortgage insurance premiums.
+If you've less than 20% equity, refinancing is still possible with FHA or VA loans, but you'll pay higher rates and mortgage insurance premiums.
 In some cases, it may be worth waiting until your equity position improves, either through principal payments or home appreciation.

 The Opportunity Cost of Extra Payments

-Before refinancing to lower your payment, consider whether making extra payments on your current mortgage achieves the same goal.
+Before you refinance, ask yourself whether just throwing extra payments at your current mortgage gets you to the same place.
 If your current rate is 6.5% and the best refinance rate is 5.75%, the 0.75% difference might not justify closing costs if you could instead put extra money toward principal each month.

 Extra payments reduce your principal directly, shortening your loan term and saving interest without any closing costs.
 Use the Early Mortgage Payoff Calculator to see how much you could save by adding even $200 per month to your current payment.
 Compare that savings to what refinancing would achieve.